kodtodya/spring-boot-examples/spring-boot-logging/ReadMe.md

 13. This application is also demo of security.
 14. We have configured basic security to actuator endpoints.
 15. We can verify the security using Step-11.
-16. If you dont want security in your application, please remove `security-starter` from pom.xml and also change below config to application.properties
+16. If you don't want security in your application, please remove `security-starter` from pom.xml and also change below config to application.properties

 ```